RedMawVFX/redmaw-tg-toolkit/scripts/tg-cubemap-cameras/README.md

 ### Reference
 Blog post URL here

-## tg_cubemap_stitcher.pyw
+## tg_cubemap_image_stitcher.pyw
 ### Description
 This script stitches together six cubemap images into a single cubemap texture image.
 You can choose the layout of the cubemap texture image and which cubemap image is assigned to each face of the cube.
+While designed for using images rendered from Terragen, you're not limited by this.
+The script is generic enough to accept images created by other applications.

 ### Requirements
-This script does not require the terragen_rpc_module, only Python and the tkinter module.<br>
+This script does not require the terragen_rpc_module, but does require all the Python modules listed in the installaton notes of the redmaw-tg-toolkit.<br>

 Python <br>
 https://www.python.org/ <br>